SarahEddeb/Sneaker-Checkout-Calculator/README.md

 2. [How to run the application locally](#app)
 3. [Report](#report)

-## This application can be accessed at [https://csc301-a2-app.herokuapp.com]( https://csc301-a2-app.herokuapp.com)

 ## How to run the testing infrastructure <a name="testing"></a>
   1. Open your command-line interface (CLI)